How to Keep Your Pets Safe This Winter

 Limit their time outside

 “First, you have to consider things associated with the cold and the wind,” says Bruce Kornreich, DVM, PhD, associate director of the Feline Health Center at the Cornell University College of Veterinary Medicine.
 For most house pets, the easiest way to make sure they stay safe during the winter is to keep them inside.
-“Ideally, we definitely recommend that cats be kept indoors, year-round, because they’re at greater risk for infectious diseases, for trauma, and for being preyed upon by other animals outside,” Kornreich says.
+“Ideally, we definitely recommend that cats be kept indoors, year-round, because they’re at greater risk for infectious diseases, for trauma, and for being preyed upon by other animals outside,” Dr. Kornreich says.
+To keep them from getting bored, invest in a treat puzzle, like this one from Dogit.

 Likewise, Ilan Frank, DVM, sports medicine and rehabilitation resident at Colorado State University’s Veterinary Teaching Hospital, says the easiest way to keep pet dogs safe from the cold is to keep them inside for the bulk of the day and overnight.
-“Most dogs, if you want to take them out for a walk around the block for five or ten minutes, I don’t think it’s necessary to buy them a special vest or boots or any special devices,” he says.
+“For most dogs on a quick five to ten-minute walk around the block don’t need a vest, boots, or any special devices,” he says.
+And while you’re rethinking their time spent outside, it’s a good time to do an audit of these 10 shockingly common dog dangers in your own backyard.

 Know when winter gear is necessary

-And while dogs in jackets are awfully cute, Frank says canine outerwear is only really necessary for certain breeds.
+While dogs in jackets are awfully cute, Dr. Frank says canine outerwear is only really necessary for certain breeds.
 “Dogs aren’t like people,” he says.
 “They can cope pretty well with cold conditions, especially versus hot ones.
 It might take most dogs a couple of days to acclimate to a cold climate, but it can take a month in hot weather.”
 But he points out that small dogs—particularly toy breeds—and those with short coats, like pointers or vizslas, will be more comfortable wearing an extra layer when they go out for walks in cold temperatures.
-Look out for these 10 silent signs your “healthy” dog is actually sick.
+If you do decide to go this route, consider this Fab Dog quilted shearling coat or one of these 12 coziest dog coats for winter.

 Monitor working dogs and older dogs